Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: Introduction

 This paper presents iterative Sequential Action Control (iSAC), an extension of SAC that addresses one fundamental question that was left open in our previous work---how can SAC achieve consistent stabilizing behavior?
-We provide theoretical and practical results verifying that the iSAC method leads to closed-loop stability, while being efficient enough for application in situations with limited computational resources, e.g., mobile phones \cite{tzorakoleftherakis2016model}.
-Simulation examples show that iSAC is consistently successful in a variety of control scenarios, ranging from benchmark inversion problems \cite{aastrom2000swinging} to control of quadrotors performing complex three-dimensional maneuvers like flips.
-Unlike other system-specific methods (see Section~\ref{simulationresults}), our approach leads to closed-loop stability (when the task is feasible) without modifications across examples; only the dynamic model that is being controlled is changed for each example.
+We provide new theoretical results that show that our modified method, iSAC, can achieve closed-loop stability, which was not possible using SAC in our previous work.
+We also present side-by-side the procedural differences between iSAC and SAC and how the modifications allow us to prove closed-loop stability.
+Simulation results show that, with minimal modifications across examples, iSAC is consistently successful in a variety of control scenarios, ranging from benchmark inversion problems \cite{aastrom2000swinging} to control of quadrotors performing complex three-dimensional tasks like flips, and constrained maneuvers of spacecrafts.
+Some of the examined conditions include feasible and infeasible trajectory tracking, setpoint stabilization, and control under external disturbances.